top of page

 Workforce Training in Landscape & Garden Management

 In 2021, NGBH developed a Certificate Program in Sustainable Landscape & Garden Management in partnership with Kennebec Valley Community College (KVCC) to meet the high demand for skilled landscape and garden workers by providing high-level training for those interested in a career in this field.
-For 2026, NGBH is redesigning this program to be housed at our Blue Hill campus.
-Stay tuned for more information!
+For 2026, NGBH has redesigned this program to be housed at our Blue Hill campus.

 Hands-On Classes